PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Co-design Techniques

 \subsection{Data Layout}

 \textit{Data layout} defines how model inputs and weights are mapped into FHE ciphertext and plaintext slots during encoding.
-In this work, we adopt the \textit{HW layout}~\citep{chet}, which assigns

-each input channel to a separate ciphertext and fills its slots with spatial values indexed by two–dimensional coordinates.
-Unlike the naive layout~\citep{cryptonets}, where each ciphertext holds only one value and incurs significant overhead, HW layout is more efficient, packing $h \cdot w$ values per ciphertext, with $h$ and $w$ denoting input height and width.
-Figure~\ref{fig:hw_layout} shows this for a $3 \times 3 \times 3$ input with two $3 \times 2 \times 2$ filters (stride 1, no padding), illustrating slot arrangements and gaps that may appear after convolution or other kernel operations.
+In this work, we adopt the \textit{HW layout}~\cite{chet}, which assigns each input channel to a separate ciphertext and fills its slots with spatial values indexed by two–dimensional coordinates.
+Unlike the naive layout~\cite{cryptonets}, where each ciphertext holds only one value and incurs significant overhead, HW layout is more efficient, packing $h \cdot w$ values per ciphertext, with $h$ and $w$ denoting input height and width.
+Figure~\ref{fig:hw_layout} shows this for a $3 \times 4 \times 4$ input with a $3 \times 2 \times 2$ filters (stride 1, no padding), illustrating slot arrangements and gaps that may appear after convolution or other kernel operations.
 These gaps could be removed by remapping, but that requires additional multiplications and increases multiplicative depth.
 Instead, we use an \emph{adaptive (lazy) mapping} strategy: some slots are left unused, and subsequent weights, biases, and coefficients are aligned with the slot arrangement of the preceding layer's output.
 HW layout does not always fully utilize slots, especially when input channels have far fewer values than available slots.
-More compact layouts such as \emph{CHW layout}~\citep{chet} and its variants~\citep{mpcnn} address this by mapping multiple channels into one ciphertext, which reduces ciphertext counts and decreases the number of multiplications and additions, ultimately leading to faster inference.
+More compact layouts such as \emph{CHW layout}~\cite{chet} and its variants~\cite{mpcnn} address this by mapping multiple channels into one ciphertext, which reduces ciphertext counts and decreases the number of multiplications and additions, ultimately leading to faster inference.
 However, PPML relies on polynomial approximations that reduce accuracy compared to plaintext ReLU models.
 For this reason, we retain the less efficient HW layout, repurposing unused slots to improve accuracy instead of minimizing inference time.
 To offset the added latency, we introduce a parameter clustering technique.